juliaguida/oystercard/boris_bikes_advanced/4_passing_your_first_unit_test.md

 ### Hints

 <details><summary>CLICK ME</summary>
-  <li>You now have a matching failure in your feature and unit test - time to write some code!</li>
   <li>Remember - your job is to get your tests passing in the simplest way possible.
 In order to do this, you'll need to define a DockingStation class in a file within a '/lib' directory.</li>
   <li>At this point, try running RSpec again - the test still fails!
 Why might this be?</li>
   <li>Right now, your spec file has no way of knowing about the contents of your file in the '/lib' directory - you'll need to require it.
 Check the links below for more info.</li>